STAR at UCD, Dublin

 Damian Scattergood and Paul Quigley from STAR TS were delighted to speak with the students in UCD about Corporate Communication and Outsourcing.

-The evening was organized by Allen Higgins, who lectures and manages the Global Sourcing Program: http://managingglobalsourcing.blogspot.com
+The evening was organized by Allen Higgins who lectures and manages the Global Sourcing Program.

 Damian and Paul first introduced themselves to the students and outlined their previous professional experience in different companies with very different cultures.
-Damian Scattergood was responsible for the development of Symantec’s translation and localisation tools.
-This involved setting the strategy for localization on new platforms and sourcing or developing new tools for the delivery of localized products.
-At the same time, Paul Quigley was Director of Translation Tools at Oracle in Dublin responsible for delivery of Oracle translation into over 24 languages.
+Damian was responsible for the development of Symantec’s translation and localisation tools.
+That involved setting the strategy for localization on new platforms and sourcing or developing new tools for the delivery of localized products.

 We hope the event provided these future professionals with plenty of good advice and information that will help them start their professional careers with complete confidence.